runpod/docs/docs/serverless/workers/github-integration.md

 RunPod's GitHub integration has a few limitations to be aware of:

+## GitHub integration limitations

+When using GitHub integration with RunPod, be aware of these important limitations:

+- **Build time limit**: Builds must complete within 160 minutes (2.5 hours).
+Optimize your Dockerfile for efficiency with large images to avoid timeouts.
+- **Image size restriction**: Docker images cannot exceed 100 GB.
+Plan your image requirements accordingly, particularly when including large model weights or dependencies.
-- **Private registry base images:** RunPod doesn't currently support privately hosted images as base images.
+- **Base image limitations**: The integration doesn't support privately hosted images as base images.
+Consider incorporating essential components directly into your Dockerfile instead.
-- **GPU builds:** Some builds requiring GPU access during build time (like bitsandbytes) are not supported.
+- **Hardware-specific builds**: Builds requiring GPU access during construction (such as those using GPU-compiled versions of libraries like `bitsandbytes`) are not supported.
-- **Platform restriction:** Images built using RunPod's builder service can only be used on the RunPod platform.
+- **Platform exclusivity**: Images built through RunPod's image builder service are designed exclusively for RunPod's infrastructure and cannot be pulled or executed on other platforms.
+- **Single GitHub connection**: Each RunPod account can link to only one GitHub account.
+This connection cannot be shared among team members, requiring separate RunPod accounts for collaborative projects.

 ## Disconnecting GitHub